Bhargav221287/Sky-Reserve-Airline-mangement-system/README.md

 **To complete the README**:
 - Upload 1-2 screenshots of your UI (e.g., booking page, dashboard).
 - Update `config.php` details if sensitive data exists (mention `.gitignore` in future projects).

-Let me know if you'd like to add a demo link (e.g., Heroku/Live Server) or expand any section!